maartenba/maartenba.github.io/_posts/2019-01-09-help-ive-inherited-an-aspnet-mvc-core-code-base-with-no-cross-site-request-forgery-csrf-measures.markdown

 Funnily enough, I started writing this post without wanting to dive into the above introduction, but that happened and this blog post became a short series...

-In the next post, we will look at the problem at hand: imagine inheriting a code base that has *zero* `[ValidateAntiForgeryToken]`.
+In the [next post](https://blog.maartenballiauw.be/post/2019/01/10/tracking-down-action-methods-that-need-validateantiforgerytoken-using-structural-search-and-replace.html), we will look at the problem at hand: imagine inheriting a code base that has *zero* `[ValidateAntiForgeryToken]`.
 How can we find all action methods where this attribute should be added?

-Stay tuned!
+Learn all about it in ["tracking down action methods that need ValidateAntiForgeryToken using Structural Search and Replace"](https://blog.maartenballiauw.be/post/2019/01/10/tracking-down-action-methods-that-need-validateantiforgerytoken-using-structural-search-and-replace.html)!